UPDATE: March 9, 2021

 Arlington National Cemetery is open for gravesite visitation ONLY from 8 a.m. to 5 p.m.
 Cemetery policy requires all visitors to wear face coverings and practice social distancing while visiting these hallowed grounds.
 Several places of interest will remain closed to ensure health protection conditions:

-• The Tomb of the Unknown Soldier and Memorial Amphitheater remain closed to the public.
+• Memorial Amphitheater remains closed to the public.

 • The exhibits in the Welcome Center remain closed.